Most types of dementia cannot be cured and will gradually cause more severe problems.

-Perhaps the most important type of treatment for anyone with dementia is the care and support they receive from healthcare professionals, family and friends.
+Perhaps the most important type of dementia care is the care and support the patients receive from healthcare professionals, family and friends.

 If you or a loved one have been diagnosed with dementia, you should start planning the future care that will be required.